 Abstracts summarizing recent research overseen by the WHO Advisory Committee on Variola Virus Research - 2003

-State Research Center of Virology and Biotechnology Vector, Koltsovo, Novosibirsk region, 630559 Russia
+State Research Center of Virology and Biotechnology Vector, Koltsovo, Novosibirsk oblast, 630559 Russia

 Please direct all queries to the authors at the addresses given.